 Authors are the CEOs of their books, and their book proposals are their business plans.
 Most agents and publishers require a proposal before ever setting eyes on a manuscript, and it is a crucial element in getting published.
 Writing a proposal can also help an author to write the right book for the right audience, and to more successfully pitch a book to the right agent or publisher.

 Whether you write fiction or nonfiction, this book will help you write your book for a target audience, build promotion into your book, write a successful query letter and book proposal, choose the right publishing option for your book, establish or strengthen your platform, get your book into bookstores, and successfully promote and sell your book.
-Authors and publishers in any genre and at any stage of the publishing process will benefit from this comprehensive resource, which is an exceptional companion to "Promote Your Book."
+Authors and publishers in any genre and at any stage of the publishing process will benefit from this comprehensive resource.

 The fully-revised and updated third edition of Catherine Ryan Howard’s pragmatic ‘how to’ self-publishing guide.